 Plato was born around 428 B.C., during the final years of the Golden Age of Pericles’ Athens.
 He was of noble Athenian lineage on both sides.
 His father Ariston died when he was a child.
 His mother Perictione remarried the politician Pyrilampes.
 Plato grew up during the Peloponnesian War (431-404) and came of age around the time of Athens’ final defeat by Sparta and the political chaos that followed.
 He was educated in philosophy, poetry and gymnastics by distinguished Athenian teachers including the philosopher Cratylus.

 The young Plato became a devoted follower of Socrates—indeed, he was one of the youths Socrates was condemned for allegedly corrupting.
-Plato’s recollections of Socrates’ lived-out philosophy and style of relentless questioning became the basis for his early dialogues, which historians agree offer the most accurate available picture of the elder philosopher, who left no written works of his own.
+Plato’s recollections of Socrates’ lived-out philosophy and style of relentless questioning, the Socratic method, became the basis for his early dialogues.
+Plato’s dialogues, along with “Apologia,” his written account of the trial of Socrates, are viewed by historians as the most accurate available picture of the elder philosopher, who left no written works of his own.

 Around 387, the 40-year-old Plato returned to Athens and founded his philosophical school in the grove of the Greek hero Academus, just outside the city walls.
 In his open-air Academy he delivered lectures to students gathered from throughout the Greek world (nine-tenths of them from outside Athens).
 Many of Plato’s writings, especially the so-called later dialogues, seem to have originated in his teaching there.
 In establishing the Academy Plato moved beyond the precepts of Socrates, who never founded a school and questioned the very idea of a teacher’s ability to impart knowledge.